soemyatmyat/animated-chess/README.md

 ## Board

 The board is built with the grid system and every grid (white or green square) has a column and row number assigned for the navigation of the chess piece movement and storing of the position of player’s chess piece.
-Note: The idea of the chess board grid is inspired by [Chess Game (with Unity) by Brian Broom] (https://www.kodeco.com/5441-how-to-make-a-chess-game-with-unity).
+Note: The idea of the chess board grid is inspired by [Chess Game (with Unity) by Brian Broom](https://www.kodeco.com/5441-how-to-make-a-chess-game-with-unity).

 ## Piece Selection and movement